victorshamo/odin-recipes/README.md

 This is a simple project that is part of the Odin Project Foundations curriculum.

 I've created a simple static website with a few recipes on it.
-The ideia was to use only HTML, by adding a few images, links, paragraphs, and headers.
+The idea was to use only HTML, by adding a few images, links, paragraphs, and headers.

+In the next section of the Odin Project, we add few simple lines of CSS to test our basic knowledge.

 We have also been encouraged to use Git to commit our changes during this project.